 Observational drawing ability is not an essential prerequisite for enrolment on these courses but it is expected that students will have a keen desire to develop in this area and appreciate the value of such skills.
 Although a small proportion of the course, they are fundamental to high level examination success and a vital tool in expressive and visual communication.

-An ability to work independently, with self-motivation is essential as examination success will necessitate that pupils work outside of lesson hours, in the studios and at home.
+An ability to work independently, with self-motivation is essential as examination success will necessitate that students work outside of lesson hours, in the studios and at home.
 The course provides a clear structure and extensive tuition to assist them in the organisation, planning and production of their work and helping them fulfil their potential.